 - A Python-based interface for calling the StreetLearn environment with custom action spaces.

-- A simple human agent, implemented in Python using pygame, that instantiates the StreetLearn environment on the requested map and enables a user to play the courier game.
+- A simple human agent, implemented in Python using pygame, that instantiates the StreetLearn environment on the requested map and enables a user to play the courier or the instruction-following games.

-- An oracle agent, similar to the human agent, which automatically navigates towards the goal and reports oracle performance on the courier game.
+- Oracle agents, similar to the human agent, which automatically navigate towards a specified goal and reports oracle performance on the courier or instruction-following games.

 - observation (tuple of observations requested at construction),